Drug Detox in Texas Can Help You Overcome Drug Abuse

 Detox Without Treatment Is Not Sufficient Treatment

 While detox is a crucial aspect of reaching sobriety, it’s only one step in the right direction.
 There are many addiction treatment options available to you upon finishing your drug detox treatment.
-You can participate in 12-step treatment, non 12-step-programs, faith based rehab, holistic treatment or a combination of these.
+You can participate in 12-step treatment, non 12-step-programs, faith based rehab or a combination of these.
 At Willow Springs, we offer 12-step and non 12-step programs along with inpatient treatment.
 You can go straight from detox to treatment, making your journey to recovery as smooth as possible.

 How to Find Drug Detox Centers in Texas